-A hiatus hernia is when part of the stomach protrudes through the diaphragm up into the thoracic cavity.
+A hiatus hernia occurs when part of the stomach protrudes through the diaphragm up into the thoracic cavity.

 - This type of hernia is only covered by peritoneum on its lateral and anterior sides.
 The posterior is not covered due to the ‘bare area’ on the back of the stomach.